microsoft/FluidFramework/components/experimental/clicker-react/clicker-with-hook/README.md

-# @fluid-example/clicker-functional
+# @fluid-example/clicker-with-hook

 **Clicker** is a Fluid Component that displays a number with a button.
 Pressing the button increments the counter.
-This is a basic example component using the interface model and stock classes.
+This is a basic example component that uses the synced counter hook.

-**Clicker-Functional** contains an implementation of Clicker using the useStateFluid hook
+**Clicker-With-Hook** contains an implementation of Clicker using the useSyncedCounter hook

 ## Getting Started